Ice Storage Systems

-In theory, Thermal Storage Systems (TSS), often called Ice Storage Systems (ISS) are simple.
+In theory, Thermal Storage Systems (TSS) often called Ice Storage Systems

 How much ice?, Which is the most effective?, How much money will I save?, What is the capital cost and payback? all are common questions.

-The TSS are most likely to be cost-effective in situations where:
+The ice storage system are most likely to be cost-effective in situations where:

 3. An existing cooling system is being expanded